webkul/coolhue/README.md

 :heavy_exclamation_mark: Installation command mentioned above needs bower to be pre installed on your local machine.

+## npm package
+coolHue is also available as node module.
+You can read [How it works](https://www.npmjs.com/package/coolhue) with `npm` to get started.
+If you are already familiar; Installation command is mentioned just below -

+`npm install --save-dev coolhue`

 ## Photoshop Gradient Palette
 You can download the [coolHue Gradient Palette for Photoshop](http://bit.ly/coolhue-ps).